madsbv/nix/README.md

 I tested deploying to desktop with nixos-anywhere.
 I ran into two issues.

 1. The nixos-anywhere function to copy ssh host keys to the installation didn't work, presumably because of the tmpfs root wiping stuff out?
-I think we can fix this by halting nixos-anywhere before rebooting into new system and copying stuff over ourselves, with a script.
+I think we can fix this by halting nixos-anywhere before rebooting into new system and copying stuff over ourselves, maybe with a script.
 2. Desktop didn't have any DHCP resolution on boot.
 I fixed this by adding a file to /etc/systemd/network/ with the contents

 ``` toml